petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 documentation---a heavy and sometimes ineffective communication mechanism.
 Further,
-the processes to test and release software were manual, which meant they could be tedious, expensive, and/or error prone.
-Thus there was an incentive to do them less often.
+the processes to test and release software were manual, which meant they could be tedious, expensive, and/or error prone, providing an incentive to do them less often.

 One strategy that helped reduce iteration cycle time was to reduce communication overhead by combining development